 With a really heavenly combo of coffee and citrus oils, with some rosehip oil too, this face scrub is a brilliant exfoliator for dry skin.
 It uses repurposed coffee grounds from London cafes.

-Lightly fragranced with peppermint and lemongrass, this hand wash has a citrusy zing whilst cleaning your hands.
+Lightly fragranced with mandarin oils and lemongrass, this hand wash has a citrusy zing whilst cleaning your hands and body.

 Be conscious when you choose your skincare to opt for fragrance-free.
 Select mildly but naturally fragranced alternatives that stand up to your values and are kind to your skin and health.